line-o/gulp-exist-example/README.md

 ## Installation

-1. Create a project-folder `my-new-app` with this example in it:
+1. Create a project-folder `my-lib` with this example in it:
     ```bash
-    npx degit line-o/gulp-exist-example#main my-new-app
+    npx degit line-o/gulp-exist-example#library my-lib
     ```

 2. Switch to that project-folder and install the dependencies:
     ```bash
-    cd my-new-app
+    cd my-lib
     npm i
     ```